 Pre-Incan and Incan Period

 The original inhabitants of the Zuleta region were the peace-loving Caranquis.
 They were an agrarian-based culture and flourished in this area, rich in volcanic soils, from about 800 A.D. until the arrival of the war-faring Incas in the late 1470’s.
 Within the grounds of our Hacienda and Hotel of Ecuador, are 130 Caranqui Mounds, which were constructed around 1200 A.D.
 These earth mounds were necessary to protect buildings such as huts, sheds and temples from the humidity of the ground.
 Although the Caranquis fought stoically against the Inca for forty years, they were eventually conquered and forced into Inca servitude.
 Yet Inca rule was short-lived.
 By 1534, the last Inca king, Atahualpa, had been captured and assassinated by the Spanish Conquistador, Pizarro, leaving the Inca empire in collapse and permitting a free for all for the land-hungry vassals of the Spanish Crown.
 The transitions among different dominating groups in Ecuador became an integral part of culture in Ecuador.

-In the late 16th century, King Charles is believed to have bequeathed the Zuleta region to the Jesuits, who implemented their Spanish methods of farming and cattle and sheep production, drastically changing Ecuadorian culture of farming in our area and in the country.
+In the late 16th century, King Felipe II is believed to have bequeathed the Zuleta region to the Jesuits, who implemented their Spanish methods of farming and cattle and sheep production, drastically changing Ecuadorian culture of farming in our area and in the country.
 In the following years an ‘obraje’ (small wool mill) was established.
 By 1691, the Hacienda house, granary and chapel were completed and this Ecuador hotel haciendawas in full operation.

 Private Ownership of Zuleta